 Talk to the case manager in advance

-Determine what accommodations are needed
+Determine what accommodations are necessary

 All of my IEP accommodations were transferred onto my 504 plan easily, and we didn’t find it necessary to add any accommodations.
 However, some students may benefit from adding additional accommodations.
 I strongly recommend researching accommodations in advance, and on websites that feature information about assistive technology and disability.
-Check out my favorite US government resources for researching accommodation and assistive technology on this post here.

 Schedule the meeting to be the last day of school